If your website is not showing up on Google, there are a variety of factors that could be responsible.

 8. Your Website Is Too Slow

-In Google’s effort to provide users with the best possible experience, it takes many different technical factors into consideration when indexing and ranking websites.
+In Google’s effort to provide users with the best possible experience, it considers many technical factors when indexing and ranking websites.
 The most important technical factor they will evaluate is your website’s speed.

 This means that your mobile site serves as the baseline when evaluating the quality of your site.